Perpetual Futures Trading FAQs

 **Looking for in-depth walkthroughs?
 Check out our Backpack Guides and Tutorials at** [**Learn.Backpack.Exchange**](https://learn.backpack.exchange/) **or our trading system docs** [**here**](https://guide.backpack.exchange/)**.**

-Perpetual futures are derivative contracts that track the price of an underlying asset but have no expiry date.
-You can hold them indefinitely, use leverage, and profit from both rising and falling markets without owning the underlying crypto.
+Perpetual futures are derivative contracts that track the price of an underlying asset but have **no expiry date**.
+You can hold them indefinitely, use leverage, and potentially profit from both rising and falling markets (for long and short positions respectively) without owning the underlying crypto.

 To execute a PERP trade: